 “Rest is about being able to be present, to enjoy whatever you are doing as it’s happening.
 Staying in the now.”

-In order to get a real rest, we need to remove any distractions, things like phones, TV or computers, anything that could fill in the gaps in our thoughts while leaving us even more tired and frustrated.
+In order to get a real rest, we need to remove any distractions.
+Social media and watching TV will only increase the clutter in our minds leaving us feeling more tired and depleted.

 On the other hand, you may find yourself restless and unable to unwind even when you have the chance to enjoy a beautiful holiday.
 Your mind is still thinking about all the problems you left behind at work or at home.
-Especially for women, so much of our life is mixed up with those around us.
-We have the tendency to manage the problems and stresses of other people, especially of our children and spouses.
-But what can we do about this?
-How can we learn to unwind and rest?
+Especially for women, so much of our lives is intertwined with those around us.
+We have the tendency to carry the problems and stresses of other people, especially of our children and spouses.

-The key is to set boundaries and focus on what you can control.
+Learn to set boundaries in relationships and focus on what you can control.

 Embrace imperfection

 Another barrier to experiencing rest might be perfectionism.
-You may have booked the perfect holiday in a five-star hotel with a room facing the ocean and still may find something that is not to your taste, something to complain about.
+You may have booked the perfect holiday in a five-star hotel with a room with a view to the sea and still find something that is not to your taste, something to complain about.
 It is important to realise that nothing is perfect in life.
-You need to take a decision to let go of finding flaws or blaming yourself and start finding the positive, even in the most unpleasant situation.
-This small attitude adjustment will help you enjoy life even more.
+You need to take a decision to let go of finding flaws in others and in yourself and start finding the positive, even in the most unpleasant situation.
+This small attitude adjustment will help you find joy even in little things in life.

 Intent and release the outcome

 Often when we are driven toward a particular goal, we can pursue it at an expense of everything.
 When people do something they love, they do it wholeheartedly and there is a natural outflow of energy.
-They do whatever it takes to reach that goal.
-But often, somewhere along the way, they may become obsessed with achieving the goal or chasing a dream and may come to a state of burnout.
+They do whatever it takes to reach that goal driven my excitement and intrinsic motivation.
+But often, somewhere along the way, they may lose the excitement by becoming obsessed with their goal and eventually reach a burnout.

 “When people are wholehearted, they become more aligned with their soul”, says Dina Glauberman, author of Into the woods and out again.
 “They know what they want, they care about it and they’ll do whatever they have to in order to get there.
 But they release the outcome.
 They tell themselves, If I don’t get there, If I don’t achieve this, I’ll still be OK.”